Jinwooooo/jinwooooo-blog/_posts/2018-12-30-simple-deduplication.md

 It is possible to store it on RAM, but for a 1TB storage + 4KB chunk + MD5 hash requires a **4GB worth of RAM**.
 Since RAM are very expensive, it's infeasible.

 The next common storage (not known for performance) is disk.
-There are actually quite few ways to reduce the number of disk seeks.
+There are actually quite few ways to reduce the number of disk seeks to enhance the performance.
 Popular ones are: Bloom Filters, Sparse Indexing, and Extreme Binning.

 ---